gophercoders/website/content/lessonplans/KS2/lower/further-selection.md

 is a boolean and can be assigned to a variable.

-The pupils should understand that negation reverses the value of a boolean -> true becomes false and false becomes true with considerable support
+The pupils should understand that negation reverses the value of a boolean -> true becomes false and false becomes true with considerable support.

 The pupils should recognise and understand the negation and not equals operators with considerable support.

-The pupils should be able to use all if the comparison operators with strings with considerable support
+The pupils should be able to use all if the comparison operators with strings with considerable support.

-The pupils should recognise and understand the `if else` pattern with considerable support
+The pupils should recognise and understand the `if else` pattern with considerable support.

 The pupils should be able to enter the `timesquestion` program and run it with support.